anzwdev/al-code-outline/README.md

 * `Add Object Captions to the Active Project`: adds missing captions to all table, page, report, xmlport and query objects in the current project
 * `Remove 'with' usage from the Active Editor`: removes all implicit and explicit 'with' usage from the current editor
 * `Remove 'with' usage from the Active Project`: removes all implicit and explicit 'with' usage from the current project
-* `Add Data Classification to the Active Editor`: adds missing data classification to all table fields in the current editor
+* `Add Data Classification to the Active Editor`: adds missing data classification to all 'Normal' and removes it from all other table fields in the current editor
-* `Add Data Classification to the Active Project`: adds missing data classification to all table fields in the current project
+* `Add Data Classification to the Active Project`: adds missing data classification to all 'Normal' and removes it from all other table fields in the current project
 * `Fix Keywords Case in the Active Editor`: fixes keywords case in the current editor
 * `Fix Keywords Case in the Active Project`: fixes keywords case in the current project
 * `Fix Identifiers and Keywords Case in the Active Editor`: fixes keywords and identifiers case in the current editor.
 It is much slower than `Fix Keywords Case` commands as it needs to compile whole project first to have full information about all symbols.
 * `Fix Identifiers and Keywords Case in the Active Project`: fixes keywords and identifiers case in the current project.
 It is much slower than `Fix Keywords Case` commands as it needs to compile whole project first to have full information about all symbols.
+* `Make FlowFields ReadOnly in the Active Editor`: makes all FlowFields without Editable property specified read-only in the active editor
+* `Make FlowFields ReadOnly in the Active Project`: makes all FlowFields without Editable property specified read-only in the active project
 * `Convert Object Ids to Names in the Active Editor`: converts object ids to names in the current editor
 * `Convert Object Ids to Names in the Active Project`: converts object ids to names in the current project
 * `Remove Unused Variables from the Active Editor`: removes unused variables from the current editor